Executive Director, Native American Financial Services Association

 Originally from California (Placer County/Ventura County), Joe played division 1 college football on full scholarship for Boise State University & later Sacramento State earning a double major in International Business and Political Science.
 Joe earned academic fellowships for both graduate school and law school graduating with both an MS and JD from Arizona State University and with a legal certification in Indian law from ASU’s renowned Indian Legal Program.
 Joe has a rich cultural heritage, his paternal grandparents were first generation Americans from France and Italy, his maternal grandfather was mixed Native & Scottish from the Smokey Mountains of Tennessee and his maternal grandmother was Hunkpapa Lakota & Assiniboine from the Wood Mountain Indian Reserve in Canada and British.
 He is married to the respected Indian Country advocate and CEO Clara Lee Pratte from the Navajo Nation and is the proud father of Joseph Robert Tabloka.

-Research Analyst, Native American Financial Services Association
+Director of Policy and Research, Native American Financial Services Association

 Clifton is an enrolled member of the Cherokee Nation of Oklahoma.
 He earned a Bachelor’s degree in History and Political Science from The University of the Ozarks and his law degree from the Baylor University School of Law.
 Mr. Cottrell has also earned a Masters of Public Affairs degree from The University of Texas.
 Clifton has significant experience in the fields of Tribal economic development and public policy.